High-Load Systems Engineering

 What High-Load Engineering Really Means

 High-load systems fail not because of one bad component — but because of architecture, data flow, and scaling decisions made too early or too late.
+It’s about throughput, latency, and resilience under real load.

-- •Millions of API requests per day
+Very high volumes of API requests per day

-- •High-throughput event streams
+High-throughput event streams

-- •Concurrent users and transactions
+Concurrent users and transactions

-- •Bursty traffic patterns and peaks
+Bursty traffic patterns and peaks

-- •Real-time processing and analytics
+Real-time processing and analytics

-- •Strict latency and uptime requirements
+Strict latency and uptime requirements

 Typical Problems We Solve